Iluvitari/AZ104-Notes/Practice exam notes.md

 Load balancing:
-Back end pools and health probes are added by network contributors
+Back end pools and health probes are added by network contributors To target a specific client for each request through load balancer a session percistence to a client IP needs to configuring

 Oauth:
 Required for AKS auth from aad